 Pain in the shin is usually gradual onset and can be difficult to get rid of.
 Shin splints is known as pain on the inside of the shin but is not a diagnosis in itself but a description of symptoms.
 Most causes of shin pain in athletes are from bone stress, insufficient blood flow, tendon inflammation, compartment syndrome or nerve entrapment.

-Shin splints is the common name often given to pain at the front of the lower leg.
-Usually symptoms occur at the front inside of the shin bone but can arise from a number of causes.
+Shin splints is not a specific injury itself but is the common name often given to pain at the front of the lower leg of which there may be a number of causes.
+The most common cause is medial tibial stress syndrome.

 Anterior compartment syndrome, also known as anterior shin splints arises when the big muscle on the outside front of the lower leg becomes too big for the sheath that surrounds it causing pain.